ZanderCowboy/multichoice/apps/multichoice/README.md

 # multichoice

-The `Multichoice` application can be used to manage a list of entriese, by sorting it into customizable columns using `tabs` and adding individual items to those using `cards`.
-It can range from TODOs, books to read, ticket management, or even sorting what movies or series you will either watch, busy watching, or have finised watching.
+The `Multichoice` application can be used to manage a list of entries, by sorting it into customizable columns using `tabs` and adding individual items to those using `cards`.
+It can range from TODOs, books to read, ticket management, or even to sorting what movies or series you will either watch, are busy watching, or have finised watching.

 ## Getting Started